Protesters gather in Bucharest and 18 other Romanian cities

 Critics had argued that the proposal favored the private health care system by allowing access to government funds while the state-funded system lacks financial aid.

-The protests also follow several unpopular measures taken by the government over the past two years.
+The protests follow several unpopular measures taken by the government over the past two years.
 After receiving a loan of 20 billion euros from the International Monetary Fund and the European Union in 2009, the government cut salaries in the public sector by 25% a year later to enforce austerity measures recommended by the IMF.